-Inner Fire is a proactive, healing community offering a choice for people to recover from debilitating and traumatic life challenges without the use of psychotropic medications.
-We do this by providing the opportunity to engage in a structured program of:
+Inner Fire is a proactive healing community offering striving individuals the choice to recover from debilitating and traumatic life challenges and strengthen themselves on a physical and deeper soul spiritual level with minimal use of the mind-altering psychotropic medications.

-- Proactive and empowering therapies which harmonize the relationship between the body, the soul and the spirit;
+- Proactive and empowering artistic therapies which harmonize the relationship between the body, the soul and the spirit;

 The catalyst for Inner Fire was a thirty-eight year old man named Zach, who while struggling with mental health challenges, tragically took his own life.
-Zach did not know he had a choice to recover free from the harmful and stultifying side effects of psychotropic medications.
+Zach did not know he had a choice to recover free from the harmful and stultifying side effects of mind altering, psychotropic medications.
 Instead of connecting with his inner fire using proven holistic therapies, Zach chose to end his suffering amidst a fog of pain.
-Zach is but one of a multitude who gave up hope because he experienced no progress toward healing and no other choice for recovery was evident.
+Zach is but one of a multitude of struggling individuals who gave up hope because he experienced no progress toward healing and no other choice for recovery was evident.

-Many residents with whom Beatrice and Jim worked were resistant to taking their medications and detested the way the drugs made them feel.
+Many residents with whom Beatrice worked were resistant to taking their medications and detested the way the drugs made them feel.
 Typically, the medication confused their thought processes, disconnected them from their feelings, and sapped them of their willpower.
 Beatrice and Jim also experienced the tragedy of untimely deaths of individuals due to medical complications associated with long term neuroleptic use.
-They recognized that traumatic, biographical experiences left deep impressions on the soul and that the addictive medications, which dull the symptoms, serve simply to avoid the real work of dealing with the effects of the trauma.
+Beatrice recognized that traumatic, biographical experiences left deep impressions on the soul and that the addictive medications, which dull the symptoms, serve simply to avoid the real work of dealing with the effects of the trauma.
 In addition, the medications not only confused the issue at hand through their side effects, but caused additional trauma by the difficult process of withdrawal.
-The majority of individuals they knew were unable to achieve genuine, social integration or to generate income other than through disability checks.
+The majority of individuals Beatrice knew were unable to achieve genuine, social integration or to generate income other than through disability checks.

 We Are All Seekers

 Individuals from the age of eighteen, who want to be proactively engaged in their recovery without the use of psychotropic medications, are encouraged to apply to Inner Fire.
 This includes those experiencing a first time “break” as well as those who desire assistance in coming off their medications.
 Inner Fire aims to be available to as many individuals as possible, regardless of their financial situation and will be a place where people of all races, cultures and religious beliefs can meet and support each other in their deepest humanity, as they strive together for a depth of inner healing and balance.
-Attendees at Inner Fire are called “seekers,” recognizing that both they and professional staff at Inner Fire (referred to as “guides”) are all striving individuals seeking balance, purpose and greater meaning in life.
+Attendees at Inner Fire are called “Seekers,” recognizing that both they and professional staff at Inner Fire (referred to as “Guides”) are all striving individuals seeking balance, purpose and greater meaning in life.

 Toward the completion of an individual’s year, the option of receiving help in finding meaningful employment opportunities or to apprentice with a local crafts or tradesperson is offered.
 The individual may also maintain a connection with his or her mentor at Inner Fire, who will continue to support the inner growth – which comes naturally with a dynamic life.

 Therefore, the economic plan supporting Inner Fire is characterized by diversification and growth.
-The diversification includes an initial funding model based on a combination of private fees, government funding sources, insurance, individual and business donations, grants and volunteerism.
-To complete this work, Inner Fire is reliant on continued generous support from private donors and foundations.
-Fundraising is still instrumental for financing both start-up expenses and creating the Inner Fire Endowment.
+The diversification includes an initial funding model based on a combination of private fees, individual and business donations, grants, and volunteerism.
+Government funding sources and insurance, with the condition that no strings are attached which could compromise the integrity of the unique Inner Fire program, may be harder to achieve.To complete this work, Inner Fire is reliant on continued generous support from private donors and foundations.
+Fundraising is still instrumental for financing the construction of the Inner Fire Home and Out-Buildings and for creating the Inner Fire Endowment.

 The full evolution of the Inner Fire model, however, aims to fund all operations from a robust endowment, allowing program participation based solely on need, with donations by participants encouraged to advance and spread the development of this treatment option to other locations in the United States and beyond.